 Many Fintech companies have already seized upon this niche opportunity – of millennials expecting digital-first service – at the back of the understanding that the traditional banking avenues are getting phased out.
 They, individually or in partnership with banks have started exploring the mobile domain to match the shifting consumer trends.

-Even in the mobile domain, Fintech app development companies are now exploring avenues to present themselves as innovative brands which are aligned with the technical inclination of the end-users.
+Even in the mobile domain, Financial mobile app development companies are now exploring avenues to present themselves as innovative brands which are aligned with the technical inclination of the end-users.

 One such avenue that Fintech companies are focusing upon is Artificial Intelligence.

 Artificial Intelligence is one of the biggest disruptions of the business economy with almost every vertical either embracing the technology or planning to add it into their process by the next 5 years.
-And Fintech centric AI and Machine Learning app developers are also not lagging behind.
+In fact, AI is found to be one of the prime fintech trends for 2020 & beyond, and fintech centric AI and Machine learning app developers are also putting efforts to excel in this field.

 The industry is finding use cases specific to Artificial Intelligence which answers why Fintech is targeting millennials using AI to not just improve the millennial customers’ experience but also revamp their business model to its entirety.

-Let us look at some of the use cases that the Fintech industry has found in terms of using AI to change their mobile offering.
+Let us look at some of the use cases that the Fintech industry has found in terms of using Artificial Intelligence to change their mobile offering.
 These cases should be read as a series of new opportunities for a Fintech startup.

 Uses of Machine Learning and AI in Fintech for Millennials

 1. Algorithmic trading